rijojohnrajan/Disk_monitoring/disk-monitoring/README.md

 | Cross-Account IAM Role | Access multiple AWS accounts from one hub |
 | CloudTrail | Audit all actions |

-### VM Discovery & Enrollment (detail)

-- **Discovery:** Ansible queries the AWS EC2 API via the dynamic inventory plugin; any running instance tagged `Monitoring=Enabled` appears automatically — no IPs to maintain.
-- **Enrollment:** on discovery, Ansible (over SSM) → installs the agent → configures monitoring → starts it → verifies status.
-The server then streams disk metrics to CloudWatch.